 Lottery: We believe Christians should not purchase lottery tickets.
 Buying lottery tickets is a form of gambling in which a person spends money based on an extremely remote chance that they will win--seeking to make a quick return on their money (Prov 28:22).
 Christians are commanded to glorify God in whatever they do and it is difficult to imagine how spending money on lottery tickets could be God-glorifying (1 Cor.
 6:12; 1 Cor 10:31).
 The Bible is very clear that Christians are to be wise in the way they manage their resources.
 Buying lottery tickets is a foolish expenditure of money (Prov 15:27; Eph 5:15).
 Moreover buying lottery tickets can become addictive, and we encourage Christians to trust in God instead of riches and the "god of materialism" (Prov 30:9, Matt.
 6:28-34; 1 Tim 6:6-10).
 An appreciation for man's God-ordained function called "work" (Gen 2:15; 2 Thes 3:7-13) and an attitude of contentment (Phil 4:11; 1 Tim 6:6) can do much to curb the believer's desire to get rich quickly through avenues like the lottery.
 Listen to More

-Mormons: We reject any suggestion that The Church of Latter-day Saints is the restored true church of Jesus Christ based on its heretical view of the Trinity, the person and work of Christ, the story of a "creator god who was once a man", the "restored gospel," the Book of Mormon (and other scripture), eternal marriage, baptism for the dead, and salvation by faith and works with a hopefully eventual promotion to "godhood" for faithful Mormons.
-We believe LDS modern-day prophets are actually some of the false prophets predicted by Jesus Christ (Matt 7:15).
+Mormonism (LDS): We reject any suggestion that The Church of Latter-day Saints is the restored true church of Jesus Christ based on its heretical view of the Trinity, the person and work of Christ, the story of a "creator god who was once a man", the "restored gospel," the Book of Mormon (and other scripture), eternal marriage, baptism for the dead, and their salvation by faith and works with a hopefully eventual promotion to "godhood" for faithful Mormons.
+We believe LDS "prophets" (church leaders) are actually some of the false prophets predicted by Jesus Christ (Matt 7:15).
 Listen to more here.